Skip to main content

 Japan

-Japan has approved HBOT conditions reflects the country’s progressive approach to integrating HBOT for a variety of medical contexts.
+Japan’s approved HBOT conditions reflect the country’s progressive approach to integrating HBOT for a variety of medical contexts.
 These indications include:

 • Decompression sickness